 – Never use gasoline in place of kerosene.

-If the storage location is permanent, and you are considering using a buried tank, set it below the frost line where temperatures are stable at 55° F or so, which will inhibit evaporation.
-If buried fuel tanks offend your sense of environmental responsibility, then consider above ground storage, or an underground vault which has the added advantage of being able to inspect the tanks from time to time.
+If considering a buried tank, set it below the frost line where temperatures are stable at 55° F or so, which will inhibit evaporation.
+If buried fuel tanks offend your sense of environmental responsibility, then consider above ground storage.
+Research the laws in your region on this subject.

-Although you should consult your local regulations regarding underground (and above ground) fuel storage, ‘if’ one were to decide to bury a 55-gallon steel drum, know that all steel tanks will eventually leak, a not so good prospect if underground.
-If you must store fuel underground, you should use purpose-built underground storage tanks.
+Although you should consult your local regulations regarding underground (and above ground) fuel storage, ‘if’ one were to decide to bury a 55-gallon steel drum, know that all steel tanks will eventually leak in this condition.
+If you must store fuel underground, you should use purpose-built underground storage tanks for fuels.
 Otherwise, be sure to at least coat the tank exterior with many coats of rust inhibitor and/or coat with a thick coat of heavy roofing tar which will help significantly.

-Note: “Poly” drums (the type for water storage) are made of high density plastic, and should not be used to store fuel because over time, the fuel will react with the plastic and gradually deteriorate the drum interior.
+Note: “Poly” drums (the type for water storage) are made of high density plastic, and should not be used to store fuel.
+Over time the fuel will react with the plastic and gradually deteriorate the drum interior.

-Today, the recommended UST (Underground Storage Tank) for fuel are made of double-wall fiberglass reinforced plastic.
+Today, the recommended UST (Underground Storage Tanks) for fuel are made of double-wall fiberglass reinforced plastic.

 Regarding EPA regulations: